HungryOrc/hungryorc.github.io/pages/algorithm/algorithm_backpack_group01_2Attr_returnMaxTotalVal.md

                 // Always use "Math.max" here!!
 Since we might drop by this totalSize for
                 // multiple times within one group!!
                 dp[i][totalSize] = Math.max(dp[i][totalSize], dp[i - 1][totalSize]);

+                // The following for loop is what makes this question unique from the other
+                // "no-group" backpack questions
                 for (int j = 0; j < sizeList.size(); j++) { // for each item in this group
                     int curItemSize = sizeList.get(j);
                     int curItemValue = valueList.get(j);